 Business at the company's Annual General Meeting covers the approval of the Annual Report and Audited Financial Statements, the declaration of a final dividend, the election of Directors, the determination of the maximum aggregate emoluments that may be paid to Directors, the appointment of auditors and the authorisation of the Directors to set the auditors' remuneration.
+Extraordinary business may also be resolved upon at the Annual General Meeting as the case so requires.
 The company's Articles of Association allow shareholders to call special meetings on matters of importance to the company, provided that the minimum threshold of ownership established in the Articles of Association is met.